monash-human-power/MHP-website/src/markdown/index.md

 recruitment_open: true
 recruitment_link: /joinUs#general-recruitment
 recruitment_info: /joinUs
-recruitment_description: Monash Human Power's 2023 recruitment is now open!
+recruitment_description: Monash Human Power's 2023 recruitment for semester 2 is now open!
 Come join our team as we aim to build the fastest bike in Australia.
 splash:
   heading: Pushing the boundaries of human-powered vehicles
   body: Monash Human Power is a Monash engineering student team whose goal is to